Buying stocks without a broker has never been easier, thanks to the internet and apps.

 Historically, only rich people and investment professionals could get direct access to the stock markets.
 Under those circumstances, most people needed a broker to trade stocks.
 The broker purchased the stock on the individuals’ behalf.

-Why You Need a Brokerage Account but not a Broker
+Why Do I Need a Brokerage Account but not a Broker?

 However, many brokerages have brokers available for those who want advice or help.
 On the other hand, most of the stock purchases made through so-called discount brokerages online are direct individual purchases.

-In fact, traditional stockbrokers are very rare in the modern world.
-Instead, most of the professionals are investment advisers who offer a wide variety of services including financial and retirement planning and tax advice.
+Traditional stockbrokers are very rare in the modern world.
+Instead, most of the professionals are investment advisers who offer a wide variety of services, including financial and retirement planning and tax advice.

 However, there is no law against an individual purchasing stock directly from a company or owner.
 Indeed, there are legal mechanisms that allow private individuals to buy stock directly without a brokerage account.

-Therefore, it is possible for you to purchase stocks online without a brokerage account.
-In fact, there are services that allow you to buy shares of stock directly from companies.
+Therefore, you can purchase stocks online without a brokerage account.
+In fact, some services allow you to buy shares of stock directly from companies.
 Plus, most of these services will allow individuals with a bank account or credit card and an internet connection to buy stock.